 FALSE DOCTRINES ABOUT WATER BAPTISM

-be equipped to discern many of the false doctrines on this subject which have plagued the church almost
+should be equipped to discern many of the false doctrines on this subject which have plagued the church

-since its beginning.
+almost since its beginning.
 Refer to the teaching above to see why these doctrines are false.
-Here are a list of some
+Here are a list

 1. Baptism can be sprinkling, pouring or anything you like as long as it is done with water.